Home - Electrical equipment

 Total: 930,000 rubles411,000 rubles

-What kind of staff is needed to sew workwear?
+What kind of personnel is needed to sew workwear?

-The staff of a small enterprise may well be up to 10 people (for calculating salaries, we suggest the "minimum salary + bonus" scheme):
+The staff of a small enterprise may well be up to 10 people (to calculate salaries, we offer the “minimum salary + bonus” scheme):

 Designer-constructor1 25 000